Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): Mar 14 2018 Finished (first time): Mar 16 2018

-by Charles Dickens (1998)
+Great Expectationsby Charles Dickens (1998)

-My review: This is the most interesting Dickens's book I've read so far.
+This is the most interesting Dickens's book I've read so far.
 It is more modern in style: the "classic" omniscient narrator is here replaced by the main character himself, an snobbish anti-hero.
 It is a pleasant book, engaging, often humorous.
 The plot is pretty sad in itself, very autobiographical.
 I found it interesting in the its portrait of society and of its dynamics.
-As in Austen's Persuasion, the book describes an interesting change in English society, the moment in time when people were suddenly able to raise themselves in society, being rich without being born a noble. ()
+As in Austen's Persuasion, the book describes an interesting change in English society, the moment in time when people were suddenly able to raise themselves in society, being rich without being born a noble.

 Started: Jul 29 2006 Finished: Sep 19 2006

-Exit to Eden
+Exit to Edenby Anne Rampling

-My review: I was given this book as a present from a friend.
+I was given this book as a present from a friend.
 I confess I was expecting something very different from the author of Interview with the Vampire.
 I was expecting the typical erotic tension of a gothic novel, but the book gives you a way more than that.
 I enjoyed it.
 It is the story of Lisa, a woman raised in a claustrophobic and moralist Catholic family that believes to have reached freedom escaping into a world of fetish.
 In reality the baggage of her childhood are still with her, as she soon realizes when she find herself unable to feel and love.
-A lot of people can probably relate to this story: the world is full of people that, at first, may seem sexually liberated, even daring, but that are still fighting their sense of guilt and inhibitions inside. (★★★)
+A lot of people can probably relate to this story: the world is full of people that, at first, may seem sexually liberated, even daring, but that are still fighting their sense of guilt and inhibitions inside.

 Started: Jul 21 2006 Finished: Jul 28 2006

-As Meat Loves Salt
+As Meat Loves Saltby Maria McCann

-My review: If you never felt in love, get scared of it, and lost the person you loved, do not read this book, it won't make sense to you.
+If you never felt in love, get scared of it, and lost the person you loved, do not read this book, it won't make sense to you.
 If you have been driven mad by the loss, and you have tried to not let it go using your fingernails, losing it because of it for good... if the searing pain is not abated yet, do not read this book, because the demon of loss and despair will tear your soul apart.
 It is rare to find a book able to shake you deeply all the way to your core.
 This is one of them.
 This is the author first book.
 It is sometimes slow toward the middle, but the author is always adroit in communicating what is not said or admitted through the cunning use of powerful little gestures, word choices and signs.
 It is the final though that turn the book into a masterpiece and shows how such a talented writer Maria is.
-I am looking forward her next book. (★★★★★)
+I am looking forward her next book.

 Started: May 29 2006 Finished: Jul 20 2006

-Sword and Sorceress III
+Sword and Sorceress IIIby Marion Zimmer Bradley

-My review: I was very interested to learn more about the feminist fantasy movement.
+I was very interested to learn more about the feminist fantasy movement.
 I discovered the existence and the historical importance of this movement only recently, even if I grew up reading novels of Marion Zimmer Bradley and Jennifer Robertson.
 This anthology of short stories is a good introduction.
 It is rather interesting that all the main authors belonging to this movement lived in the San Francisco Bay Area and I find rather intriguing to be living where my favorite childhood authors wrote the stories that kept me enthralled as a child.
-As a grown up I can now appreciate the courage of some of the plots, how the movement revolutionize a sexist and macho-oriented genre and helped bring forward the image of modern women, free to express themselves and pursue their dreams. (★★★★)
+As a grown up I can now appreciate the courage of some of the plots, how the movement revolutionize a sexist and macho-oriented genre and helped bring forward the image of modern women, free to express themselves and pursue their dreams.

 Started: May 20 2006 Finished: May 28 2006

-by Charles Dickens
+Hard Timesby Charles Dickens

-My review: A powerful and captivating classic novel.
+A powerful and captivating classic novel.
 It was meant to lure readers to purchase Dickens's weekly magazine.
 It worked, and even today it is hard to put down the book.
 It reminds me a little of Voltaire's Candid, a book meant to discredit a particular philosopher.
 Leibniz in the case of the French writer, Malthus and the materialists in this case.
-It is a very successful description of the Industrial English suburbs, of the horrors of the life of the "hands" and the hypocrisy of the new materialistic approach to life. (★★★★)
+It is a very successful description of the Industrial English suburbs, of the horrors of the life of the "hands" and the hypocrisy of the new materialistic approach to life.

 Started: Apr 29 2006 Finished: May 19 2006

-by Frances Hodgson Burnett (1998)
+The Secret Gardenby Frances Hodgson Burnett (1998)

 Started: Apr 25 2006 Finished: Apr 28 2006

-The Dragon's Son (The Dragonvarld Trilogy, #2)
+The Dragon's Son (The Dragonvarld Trilogy, #2)by Margaret Weis

 Started: Apr 09 2006 Finished: Apr 24 2006

-by Jane Austen
+Persuasionby Jane Austen

 Started: Mar 30 2006 Finished: Apr 08 2006

-Draconian Measures (Dragonlance: Kang's Regiment, #2)
+Draconian Measures (Dragonlance: Kang's Regiment, #2)by Don Perrin

 Started: Mar 26 2006 Finished: Mar 29 2006

-by Michael Cunningham (2002)
+The Hoursby Michael Cunningham (2002)

-My review: This book is an extraordinary literary achievement.
+This book is an extraordinary literary achievement.
 It is the story of three women, each of them living in a different place and time.
 Their stories are though intertwined and the choices of one impact the one of the others.
 It is a story of depression, suicide and every day miracles that helps people to hold on and go on.
-Intended as a tribute to Virginia Woolf, this book manages to even surpass the original. (★★★★★)
+Intended as a tribute to Virginia Woolf, this book manages to even surpass the original.

 Started: Mar 12 2006 Finished: Mar 25 2006

-by Henry David Thoreau (2004)
+Waldenby Henry David Thoreau

-My review: When I finished this book I was so relieved.
+When I finished this book I was so relieved.
 It is a hard book to read.
 Even if some of the ideas presented in the book are quite interesting, they are repeated and rehashed so many times that is hard to keep reading..
 I think this is one of the few books that would greatly benefit from abridging.
 It is amazing, as a final remark, how modern and how closely related to modern society this book is.
-What was true then, seems to be even more true today: men work to cumulate treasures without having any time to live their life, men want to explore farther and farther without even starting to try to understand themselves. (★★)
+What was true then, seems to be even more true today: men work to cumulate treasures without having any time to live their life, men want to explore farther and farther without even starting to try to understand themselves.

 Started: Feb 25 2006 Finished: Mar 11 2006

-Mistress of Dragons (The Dragonvarld Trilogy, #1)
+Mistress of Dragons (The Dragonvarld Trilogy, #1)by Margaret Weis

-My review: It is hard to put down this book when you start reading it, but this does not come as a surprise given that was written by the skillful Margaret Weis.
+It is hard to put down this book when you start reading it, but this does not come as a surprise given that was written by the skillful Margaret Weis.
 This book really does stand apart from her other ones.
-The themes and the tones are different, more complex and interesting, closer to the ones of feminist fantasy writers like Marion Zimmer Bradley. (★★★★)
+The themes and the tones are different, more complex and interesting, closer to the ones of feminist fantasy writers like Marion Zimmer Bradley.

 Started: Feb 25 2006 Finished: Mar 08 2006

-The Doom Brigade (Dragonlance: Kang's Regiment, #1)
+The Doom Brigade (Dragonlance: Kang's Regiment, #1)by Margaret Weis

 Started: Feb 21 2006 Finished: Feb 24 2006

-The City of Falling Angels
+The City of Falling Angelsby John Berendt

-My review: It's strange to follow the author while he guides you through familiar places of your youth, while he introduces you to people and events you are familiar with.
+It's strange to follow the author while he guides you through familiar places of your youth, while he introduces you to people and events you are familiar with.
 All the pieces, all the events that were happening years ago while I was there now appear in a book.
 It is strange to re-discover them and to re-experience them under a new light.
-I really liked to immerge myself in this vivid and realistic portrait of what I used to call home. (★★★★)
+I really liked to immerge myself in this vivid and realistic portrait of what I used to call home.

 Started: Jan 11 2006 Finished: Feb 20 2006

-by Stephen King (2001)
+Dreamcatcherby Stephen King (2001)

-My review: I should have guessed it was not going to be a masterpiece when I bought this book from the "extreme sales" section of a local bookstore.
+I should have guessed it was not going to be a masterpiece when I bought this book from the "extreme sales" section of a local bookstore.
 It is by far the worst King's book I have read.
 On top of being full of gratuitous profanities, homophobic statements and intelligent design arguments, the plot is weak and stale.
-All the psychological introspection King is famous for does not appear in this book. (★)
+All the psychological introspection King is famous for does not appear in this book.

 Started: Dec 06 2005 Finished: Feb 02 2006

-by Annie Proulx
+Brokeback Mountainby Annie Proulx

 Started: Dec 03 2005 Finished: Dec 05 2005

-Arrow's Fall (Heralds of Valdemar, #3)
+Arrow's Fall (Heralds of Valdemar, #3)by Mercedes Lackey

 Started: Dec 01 2005 Finished: Dec 02 2005

-by Joanne Harris
+Holy Foolsby Joanne Harris

-My review: Another great book from Joanne Harris, one of my favorite writers.
+Another great book from Joanne Harris, one of my favorite writers.
 Even if not as powerful and magic as five quarters of the orange, the book is a little masterpiece.
 One of the main theme of Chocolat is back: the clash between the barren hypocrisy of the church and an ancient sensual and wise superstition.
-It comes back with a new twist: in here there is a strong attraction between the two opposites. (★★★★)
+It comes back with a new twist: in here there is a strong attraction between the two opposites.

 Started: Aug 21 2005 Finished: Aug 25 2005

-The Da Vinci Code (Robert Langdon, #2)
+The da Vinci Code (Robert Langdon, #2)by Dan Brown (2006)

-My review: Another fast-paced intriguing book from Dan Brown.
+Another fast-paced intriguing book from Dan Brown.
 This is by far my favorite, despite the fact that all his books are very similar to each other.
-I was a little disappointed by the conclusion: the Mary Magdalene "secret" is reveled too soon and after that the book is less interesting to read. (★★★★)
+I was a little disappointed by the conclusion: the Mary Magdalene "secret" is reveled too soon and after that the book is less interesting to read.

 Started: Aug 22 2005 Finished: Aug 25 2005

-by Jane Austen (2003)
+Emmaby Jane Austen (2003)

 Started: Apr 01 2005 Finished: Aug 21 2005

-by Ken Follett
+Hornet Flightby Ken Follett

-My review: A great historical spy thriller set in World War II Denmark.
+A great historical spy thriller set in World War II Denmark.
 18-year-old Danish schoolboy Harald Olufsen grows increasingly dissatisfied with his country's cooperation with the German invaders.
 His resentment of the Wehrmacht leads him to discover the truth about a hidden military installation, a truth known to only a select few in the Nazi organization.
-Harald knows that he must get to Britain to turn the tides of this war, but to do so in time to save the bombers, Harald has one option: flight. (★★★)
+Harald knows that he must get to Britain to turn the tides of this war, but to do so in time to save the bombers, Harald has one option: flight.

 Started: Aug 01 2005 Finished: Aug 19 2005

-by Virginia Woolf
+Mrs. Dallowayby Virginia Woolf

-My review: After reading this novel, it is absolutely clear why this novel is so famous, how it completely revolutionized the field with its groundbreaking storytelling style.
+After reading this novel, it is absolutely clear why this novel is so famous, how it completely revolutionized the field with its groundbreaking storytelling style.
 I was fascinated by the smooth and seamless switch of focus from character to character.
-Despite all these accomplishments and merits the novel is not entertaining. (★★★)
+Despite all these accomplishments and merits the novel is not entertaining.

 Started: Apr 18 2005 Finished: Apr 27 2005

-by Andrea Mancinelli (1998)
+Solitudini imperfetteby Andrea Mancinelli (1998)

 Started: Apr 13 2005 Finished: Apr 17 2005

-Harry Potter and the Order of the Phoenix (Harry Potter, #5)
+Harry Potter and the Order of the Phoenix (Harry Potter, #5)by J.K.
+Rowling (2004)

 Started: Mar 01 2005 Finished: Apr 09 2005

-by Jane Austen (2003)
+Mansfield Parkby Jane Austen (2003)

-My review: With Mansfield park, Austen reaches her maturity.
+With Mansfield park, Austen reaches her maturity.
 It is an enjoyable reading, but the most striking elements of her previous books are gone.
 In the previous book her characters realize that public morality is just plain moralism, often used to justify convenience.
 The author had a very liberal and feminist position there.
 In this book Austin touches the same themes, but with a conservative attitude.
 The society is following convenience, morality has been forgotten.
-Fanny is almost as far from a feminist character as one can be. (★★★)
+Fanny is almost as far from a feminist character as one can be.

 Started: Dec 01 2004 Finished: Feb 19 2005

-The Lovely Bones
+The Lovely Bonesby Alice Sebold

-My review: This is one of the most powerful and touching book I ever read.
+This is one of the most powerful and touching book I ever read.
 The first part is such a powerful punch in the stomach that left me breathless more than once.
-The second part of the book is drastically different and less interesting: it does feel like it was written by a different person. (★★★★)
+The second part of the book is drastically different and less interesting: it does feel like it was written by a different person.

 Started: Jan 01 2005 Finished: Jan 28 2005

-Arrow's Flight (Heralds of Valdemar, #2)
+Arrow's Flight (Heralds of Valdemar, #2)by Mercedes Lackey (1987)

-My review: As for the previous book of the trilogy, the plot feels a little episodic at times.
+As for the previous book of the trilogy, the plot feels a little episodic at times.
 Despite the limitations, the book is entertaining and uplifting, a great example of the 70s/80s woman fantasy movement.
-The story features many of the themes that will make Harry Potter a success: an unpopular child that is rescued from an unloving family and sent to a school of magic when she discovers her magical powers. (★★★★)
+The story features many of the themes that will make Harry Potter a success: an unpopular child that is rescued from an unloving family and sent to a school of magic when she discovers her magical powers.

 Started: Dec 08 2004 Finished: Dec 31 2004

-Midnight in the Garden of Good and Evil
+Midnight in the Garden of Good and Evilby John Berendt

 Started: Dec 18 2004 Finished: Dec 29 2004

-A Room with a View
+A Room with a Viewby E.M.
+Forster

-My review: This is one of the best books I ever read in my life.
+This is one of the best books I ever read in my life.
 It is moving to see Leonora waking up inside Lucy.
 The book is about the struggle between stiff social conventions, symbolized in the book by Victorian English society, and the ability to live life as its fullest following your heart, symbolized by the Italian society.
-Definitely a must read. (★★★★★)
+Definitely a must read.

 Started: Jun 01 2004 Finished: Dec 07 2004

-by Dan Brown (2004)
+Digital Fortressby Dan Brown (2004)

-My review: Another fast-paced intriguing book by Dan Brown.
+Another fast-paced intriguing book by Dan Brown.
 I find it less interesting than the previous two.
 I think I am getting used to his style and his books read less and less original.
 I liked the coded greeting at the end of the book.
-It toke a little bit to crack it but... it is just a cesar box code, and the numbers can be substituted with letters (hint: use chapter numbers). (★★★)
+It toke a little bit to crack it but... it is just a cesar box code, and the numbers can be substituted with letters (hint: use chapter numbers).

 Started: Nov 11 2004 Finished: Nov 14 2004

-by Harriet Beecher Stowe (1999)
+Uncle Tom’s Cabinby Harriet Beecher Stowe (1999)

 Started: May 01 2004 Finished: Nov 11 2004

-Dark Rivers of the Heart
+Dark Rivers of the Heartby Dean Koontz

-My review: I was at the airport minutes away from a long international flight, when I realized I forgot the book I was reading at home.
+I was at the airport minutes away from a long international flight, when I realized I forgot the book I was reading at home.
 I run to the closest book store to get something for my trip.
 The selection was very limited, and I ended up getting Dark Rivers of the Heart, because years ago I had read a book from he same author and I liked it.
 Well...
-I did not like this one at all. (★)
+I did not like this one at all.

 Started: Aug 02 2004 Finished: Oct 18 2004

-by Antoine de Saint-Exupéry (2000)
+The Little Princeby Antoine de Saint-Exupéry (2000)

-My review: A touching little masterpiece. (★★★★)
+A touching little masterpiece.

 Started: Jan 01 2000 Finished: Aug 01 2004

-My review: This is the first book set in the Valdemar universe.
+This is the first book set in the Valdemar universe.
 The author was still a little young and inexperienced, the plot feels a little episodic at times.
 Despite the limitations, the book is entertaining and uplifting, a great example of the 70s/80s woman fantasy movement.
-The story features many of the themes that will make Harry Potter a success: an unpopular child that is rescued from an unloving family and sent to a school of magic when she discovers her magical powers. (★★★★)
+The story features many of the themes that will make Harry Potter a success: an unpopular child that is rescued from an unloving family and sent to a school of magic when she discovers her magical powers.

 Started: Apr 30 2004 Finished: May 02 2004

-by Louisa May Alcott
+Little Womenby Louisa May Alcott

-My review: I found this book fascinating.
+I found this book fascinating.
 It is uplifting to read about people that were able to made sacrifices to improve the life of their loved ones and the world.
 I found quite disconcerting to learn about the condition of women at that time.
 Austen's book gave me an idea of the situation, but the English writer at least was condemning the situation.
-On the contrary Louisa seems to believe in a society where the goal of a woman is to get married and where young girl should spend their time to prepare for the duties of the marriage. (★★★★)
+On the contrary Louisa seems to believe in a society where the goal of a woman is to get married and where young girl should spend their time to prepare for the duties of the marriage.

 Started: Apr 16 2004 Finished: Apr 30 2004

-by Dan Brown (2002)
+Deception Pointby Dan Brown (2002)

 Started: Apr 09 2004 Finished: Apr 15 2004

-A Tale of Two Cities
+A Tale of Two Citiesby Charles Dickens (2003)

 Started: Mar 04 2004 Finished: Apr 07 2004

-Magic's Pawn (The Last Herald-Mage, #1)
+Magic's Pawn (The Last Herald-Mage, #1)by Mercedes Lackey (1989)

-My review: This book has many of the plot elements and virtues of Harry Potter: an unpopular kid, not loved by the family that is raising him, discovers to be a "chosen" with magical powers.
+This book has many of the plot elements and virtues of Harry Potter: an unpopular kid, not loved by the family that is raising him, discovers to be a "chosen" with magical powers.
 It is taken into a college of magic, when he became powerful and popular.
-What makes this particular book interesting is the touching description of the path towards self-acceptance and self-respect of the main character. (★★★★)
+What makes this particular book interesting is the touching description of the path towards self-acceptance and self-respect of the main character.

 Number of times I read it: 2